djfm/promesse/README.md

 *Promesse* is a [Promises/A+](https://github.com/promises-aplus/promises-tests) compliant Promise library.
 This implementation passes all the tests of the standard test suite.

-## Why oh why?
+## Why oh Why?

 I've written it because I love using promises in JS and I like to know how the tools I use work.

 There are [many implementations out there](https://promisesaplus.com/implementations), I wanted mine to be very small and written as much as possible in functional programming style.

 I'm rather happy about the result:
-  - 100 lines of code (no comments, comments are for the weak), so probably one of the shortest implementations out there
+  - 100 lines of code (*no comments, comments are for the weak*), so probably one of the shortest implementations out there
   - looks a bit like Haskell :)

 It's been a really enriching experience, now I know a lot more about